pclifford/borderlands2/README.md

 * It does not provide any mechanisms for creating items or weapons, or even editing items/weapons in a useful fashion.
 * It is a proof of concept and can corrupt your save files **(take backups!)**
-* It requires a working Python 2 interpreter (2.6 or later, not 3)
+* It requires a working Python 3 interpreter (if you need the old Python 2 version, change to the `python2` branch)

 This repository is a fork of the original at https://github.com/pclifford/borderlands2